 If you are also using cholestyramine (Questran®) or colesevelam (Welchol®), take it at least 4 hours before or after you take this medicine.

 Do not drink more than one alcoholic drink per day with lomitapide.
 This could cause unwanted effects on the liver.

-Grapefruit juice should be avoided while receiving this medicine.
+Grapefruit juice should be avoided while taking this medicine.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.